lemotdesign/one-click-hugo-cms/site/content/post/best-chemical-to-use-for-termite-treatment.md

 The latest formulation of Termidor HE boasts superior dispersion properties, penetrating wider and deeper into the soil while forming a robust bond with soil particles, preventing leaching.
 Also allows us to drill wider apart between tiled areas.

 Notably, the active ingredient in Termidor, Fipronil, is employed in pet care products such as Frontline for flea and tick control.
-What pet owners apply directly to their furry companions, we strategically apply to your soil around your home's perimeter.
+What pet owners apply directly to their furry companions, we strategically apply to the soil around your home's perimeter.

 [![Watch Video](https://img.youtube.com/vi/Z2doi9j6GA4/0.jpg)](https://www.youtube.com/watch?v=Z2doi9j6GA4)